 - Immunotherapy for brain cancer.
 Glioblastoma multiforme is a devastating brain cancer that is incurable by surgery, radiation or chemotherapy.
 Using model systems, Dr. Johnson and colleagues are working to boost immunity against brain tumors using novel virus-based vaccines.

-Disruption of the Blood Brain Barrier (BBB) is a common pathologic feature of numerous neurological diseases as diverse as glioblastoma, multiple sclerosis, acute hemorrhagic leukoencephalitis (AHLE), epilepsy, HIV dementia, stroke, cerebral malaria and viral hemorrhagic fevers.
+Disruption of the blood-brain barrier is a common pathologic feature of numerous neurological diseases as diverse as glioblastoma, multiple sclerosis, acute hemorrhagic leukoencephalitis, epilepsy, HIV dementia, stroke, cerebral malaria and viral hemorrhagic fevers.

 A better understanding of the mechanisms of blood-brain barrier disruption will improve treatment and outcomes for many patients with these diseases.
 In addition, defining inflammatory factors that contribute to opening of the blood-brain barrier also has application in the delivery of chemotherapeutic agents to the central nervous system.
 Finally, defining the role of inflammation in brain atrophy and vaccines for brain cancers will provide new modes of therapy for these devastating neurological diseases.

 - Permanent member, Brain Injury and Neurovascular Pathologies Study Section, National Institute of Neurological Disorders and Stroke (NINDS), 2015-present

 - Member, special emphasis panel, Clinical Neuroimmunology and Brain Tumors Study Section, National Institutes of Health (NIH), 2012-present

 - Ad hoc reviewer, Gene and Drug Delivery Systems Study Section, NIH, 2014-2015

 - Member, special emphasis panel, NeuroAIDS and other End-Organ Diseases Study Section, NIH, 2013